 Who are the participating member states?

-These are: Austria, Belgium, Bulgaria, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovakia, Slovenia and Sweden.
+These are: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia and Sweden.

 Can I opt out of the Unified Patent Court?

 For an initial ‘transition period’ of seven years (which may be extended) it will be possible to remove a patent granted by the EPO from the exclusive jurisdiction of the UPC by registering an opt-out at the UPC Registry at any time after grant.
 There is no official fee for opting out.

 A ‘sunrise period’, expected to last around four months, will be announced in the run up to commencement of the UPC, allowing patentees to register opt-outs of pre-existing European patents once everything is in place but before the UPC enters into force.

 By opting out, infringement and validity will continue to be decided by the national courts.
 Opt-outs must be registered for individual granted European patents with the Unified Patent Court — not the EPO — which will keep a register.
 This will be a simple process and won’t involve any official fees.

 If an opt-out is not registered, any existing patent granted in a participating EU member state will be under UPC jurisdiction by default.
 Third parties will be able to challenge the validity of your patent rights soon after the UPC comes into force, locking you into the new procedures.

 Since existing validations will be opted in by default and the UPC has no pre-existing case law, we expect that many patent owners may consider opting out during the four-month ‘sunrise period’.
 This will prevent them from being drawn into the UPC system through a revocation action.